wh1tney/wh1tney.github.io/README.md

 [wh1tney.github.io](http://wh1tney.github.io)
 =================

-This site and the blog in /blog-posts was built to learn:
+This site and the blog in /blog-posts were built to learn:

 - Git (basics)
 - GitHub (deploying a static website)